jchristn/Caching/README.md

  [![NuGet Version](https://img.shields.io/nuget/v/Caching.dll.svg?style=flat)](https://www.nuget.org/packages/Caching.dll/) [![NuGet](https://img.shields.io/nuget/dt/Caching.dll.svg)](https://www.nuget.org/packages/Caching.dll)

 The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and an LRU (least-recently-used) cache.
 It is written in C# and is designed to be thread-safe.

-Three projects are included in the solution:

-- Caching: the cache classes
-- TestNetFramework: a simple test client for .NET Framework 4.5.2
-- TestNetCore: a simple test client for .NET Core 2.0

 ## Usage